Samsung Union Suspends Planned Strike After Tentative Wage Deal Reached

 Key Facts

-- Samsung Electronics reached a tentative agreement with its labor union, averting an immediate strike.
+- Samsung Electronics reached a tentative agreement with its labor union, leading to the suspension of a planned strike.

-- The walkout, originally scheduled to start on Thursday, is on hold while union members vote on the deal.
+- The planned walkout was put on hold as union members prepare to vote on the tentative deal.

 What Happened